Guwahati to Kaziranga Road Trip: The Complete 2026 Travel Guide

 If you want a truly unique experience, the Forest Department offers elephant-back safaris in the Central Range at sunrise.
 You get much closer to rhinos and can access deeper grassland areas that jeeps cannot reach.
 These slots are limited and fill up fast — book them the evening before at the range office or through your accommodation.

-- The team can help arrange a reliable private cab for the Kaziranga trip.
+• The team can help arrange a reliable private cab for your Kaziranga road trip.

 Quick Road Trip Checklist